-- Yearly/Monthly: HUAWEI CLOUD allows ECSs to be billed on a yearly or monthly basis.
-Yearly/Monthly payment provides a larger discount than payper-use and is recommended for long-term users.
+- Yearly/Monthly: This mode provides a larger discount than pay-per-use and is recommended for long-term users.
 A yearly/monthly ECS is billed based on the purchased duration specified in the order. - Pay-per-use: a flexible mode with the billing accurately down to the second.

 An ECS is billed from the time when it is provisioned to the time when it is deleted.